Lexiii-1/Gemstone/README.md

 # Welcome to the Gemstone Menu!

 Welcome to the Gemstone Menu!
-If you'd like to join our Discord server, the link is: [Gemstone](https://discord.gg/MJRQDVAZZF).
+If you'd like to join our Discord server, you can click [here](https://discord.gg/MJRQDVAZZF).
 If you would like the source code, it is available [here](https://github.com/Lexiii-1/Gemstone/tree/main/Src/Gemstone) so you can check to make sure it's safe.
 Thank you for reading, and I hope whoever is reading this has a wonderful day!

 ---